Transforming families around the world

 Children are born knowing nothing of our complex world.
 They must learn that windows are breakable, that people don't like crumbs in their beds, and that busy streets are dangerous.
 As parents, we must provide them with the information they need to live safely and happily in our society.
 It is interesting that the word "discipline" comes from a Latin word meaning "to teach."

-We cannot expect toddlers (under two years of age) to learn to follow household rules because they are incapable of understanding the concept of a rule.
+We cannot expect toddlers (under two years of age) to learn to follow household rules, because they are incapable of understanding the concept of a rule.
 They live very much in present time, and we need to handle each situation patiently as if it were entirely new.
 It is for this reason that we need to build limits into a toddler's environment as much as possible by baby-proofing our homes.
-When unacceptable behavior does occur in a child this young, rather than attempt to set rules, the best approach is to determine what the child's needs are at the moment, and find acceptable ways to meet those needs.
+When unacceptable behavior does occur in a child this young, rather than attempt to set rules, the best approach is to determine what the child needs at the moment, and find acceptable ways to meet those needs.
 For example, if your daughter tears your unread magazines, you can place them out of reach, but give her old ones to tear up.

 Children continue to need information as they grow older.
-Even teen-agers, sophisticated as they may appear to be, still have much to learn.
+Even teenagers, sophisticated as they may appear to be, still have much to learn.
 Whenever unacceptable behavior occurs, it is always a good idea to check into the possibility that your child simply lacks the information that would allow him to make wise choices about how to behave.

 3. The child is suffering from stress or unhealed trauma.

-This is perhaps the most important, but most misunderstood reason for unacceptable behavior.
+This is perhaps the most important, but most misunderstood, reason for unacceptable behavior.
 Children are not very eloquent about expressing their feelings verbally.
 Instead, they tend to show their feelings through their behavior.

 When a child is feeling scared, hurt, jealous, frustrated, angry, disappointed, discouraged, confused, or insecure, he will act in ways that give clues to how he is feeling.
 For example, a little girl who imagines spiders in her room might resist going to bed.
 A jealous older brother might repeatedly tease his younger sister.
 A very frustrated or frightened child might start hitting or biting other children.
 A child who is feeling disconnected and insecure may become whiny and clingy.